schmidie/anagram/README.md

-# IANAGRAM
+# iDictAttack
-... is a free anagram game for the IPhone
+... is a free anagram game for the iPhone